Hybrid (British band)

 Hybrid is a British electronic music duo consisting of Mike and Charlotte Truman.
 The group was formed in 1995 by Mike Truman, Chris Healings, and Lee Mullin.
 At the time they were primarily known as a breakbeat collective, although they overlapped considerably with progressive house and trance.

-Their 1999 single, "Finished Symphony" was their first charting release and their debut studio album, Wide Angle, was released that year to critical acclaim.
+Their 1999 single, "Finished Symphony" was their first charting release; their debut studio album, Wide Angle, was released that year to critical acclaim.
 Hybrid are considered pioneers of the electronic genre, and are known for their cinematic approach to their production, specifically with the use of orchestral recordings.
 After Mullin left the group their second studio album, Morning Sci-Fi (2003), was made with Adam Taylor and featured collaborations with Peter Hook and Kirsty Hawkshaw.
 In 2006, Truman and Healings released their acclaimed third studio album I Choose Noise.

-Charlotte Truman (née James) joined as a vocalist shortly afterwards in 2007.
+Charlotte Truman (née James) joined as a vocalist and songwriter shortly afterwards in 2007.
 Her first recording with Hybrid was "The Formula of Fear" in 2008, the first single from their fourth studio album, Disappear Here (2010).

 After a hiatus founding member Chris Healings left the group in 2015, and their long-awaited fifth studio album, Light of the Fearless, was released in 2018.
+Truman and Truman then released their sixth studio album ‘’Black Halo’’ in 2021.

 During their career they have also produced over one hundred remixes for about forty artists including U2, Moby, Rob Dougan, R.E.M., and The Future Sound of London.
 The group was formerly based in Swansea, Wales and have relocated to Worcestershire, England.